finnkauski/pitch/README.md

 by parsing a simple web form.

 # Caveats
-Not unit tested or documented.
+Not unit tested or documented as it is a proof of concept on short notice.